Mohamed-Abdelal/Lab-work-7-Projects-12-13-Intelligent-Data-Processing-Text-to-SQL-Systems/README.md

-# Project Milestone 2: Intelligent Data Processing & Text-to-SQL Systems
+# Intelligent Data Processing & Text-to-SQL Systems

 This repository contains the deliverables for Lab 7 Projects 12 & 13.
 Below is the presentation breakdown detailing the system architecture, components, and challenges addressed during development.